SignatureBeef/Terraria-s-Dedicated-Server-Mod/README.md

 ##Summary
-TDSM Rebind for Terraira 1.2.4.1 replaces the old TDSM that we stopped supporting a long time ago.
+TDSM Rebind for Terraria 1.2.4.1 replaces the old TDSM that we stopped supporting a long time ago.
 It is a completely new approach which does not require us to update all of our code base to match the latest Terraria; rather we patch into the official code.

 Should you need help the wiki is currently in progress, but you still may view it right [here](https://github.com/DeathCradle/Terraria-s-Dedicated-Server-Mod/wiki) on GitHub.